The Ricci curvature on directed graphs: Examples

-\end{example} \begin{remark} The cycle in example \ref{cycle} is called a {\em directed cycle}. \end{remark} \begin{example}[Tree $T$] In general, a tree cannot be oriented satisfying strongly connected.
-However, if we consider a tree which is oriented so that for any $v \in V(T)$, $d_{v}^{\mathrm{out}} = 1$, we can calculate the Ricci curvature on any edges.
-Then the Ricci curvature is given by
+\begin{example}[Tree $T$] In general, a tree has no strongly connected direction.
+However, if we consider the directed tree with $d_{v}^{\mathrm{out}} = 1$ for any $v \in V(T)$, we can calculate the Ricci curvature on any edges.
+The Ricci curvature is given by